aafulei/cppp5e/06-functions/README.md

 **Answer:**

+- A parameter is a local variable that is defined in a function's parameter list.

+- A local variable is an object that is defined in a function.

+  - It is local in that it is only visible inside the function.

+  - An automatic (not static) local variable exists only when the function is executing.

+- A local static variable is a local variable that has static lifetime.
+That is, it exists across the calls to the function.

 ### Exercise 6.7

 > Write a function that returns `0` when it is first called and then generates numbers in sequence each time it is called again.